 How to Debunk Common Open Access Myths

 Open access policies are increasingly being adopted by individual colleges and universities.
-These policies typically endorse open access principles and define guidelines by which persons covered by the policy should disseminate research and knowledge, usually through the college or university's institutional repository.
-The following resources are useful for libraries who may be helping to enact an institutional open access policy or support it after its passage:
+These policies often mandate open access publishing and dissemination of scholarly activity by faculty at the respective universities and define guidelines for that dissemination, typically through the campus institutional repository.
+The following resources are useful for librarians who may be helping to enact an institutional open access policy or support it after its passage:

 Good Practices for University Open Access Policies - this guide, developed by Harvard University, sets forth good practices for college and university open-access policies.
 It's based on the type of rights-retention OA policy first adopted at Harvard, Stanford, MIT, and the University of Kansas. although the guide includes recommendations that should be useful to institutions taking other approaches.